ACCESS Ukraine

 Enhancing the Rule of Law in Uzbekistan

-In the second Rule of Law Clinic at the Tashkent State University of Law, after presentations about the role of the Ombud Institution in Finland, Uzbekistan, and globally, there was a lively discussion among the students and staff members of the university.
+In March ,the Rule of Law Centre organized the first Rule of Law Clinics in Uzbekistan in 2025.
+In the first clinic, the staff of the Commissioner for Human Rights of the Republic of Uzbekistan (Ombudsman) discussed the role of the Ombud Institution as the guardian of human rights and legality.
+In the second Rule of Law Clinic at the Tashkent State University of Law, after presentations about the role of the Ombud Institution in Finland, Uzbekistan, and globally, there was a lively discussion among the lecturers of the university.
 Topics discussed included the right to make initiatives by the Ombud Institution as well as the complaint mechanism.
 Most complaints to the Ombud Institution in Uzbekistan concern topics such as housing and alimony, and it seems that citizen trust in the Ombud Institution is quite high in Uzbekistan.

 Introducing Education to Rule of Law teaching modules in the Mozambican educational system